HansjoergW/sec-financial-statement-data-set-daily-processing/doc/parsing_notes.md

 6.1.
 0000883984-21-000005 - hat zusätzliche Einträge im XML in den Statements
         StatementScenarioAxis und ScenarioUnspecifiedDomain von srt/2020 erscheinen nicht, erst ab StatementLineItems..

+7. preferredlabels
+7.1. there are also perdiodStartLabel and periodEndLabel in a CF for CashAndCashEq at beginning and end of period